 The share of voice is a metric that tells you what part of the whole discussion was generated by a certain online account.

 This is helpful in two ways.

-First, if you cooperate with an influencer, you will be able to assess the impact of the campaign.
+First, it will help you assess the results of an influencer marketing activity.
+Iff you cooperate with an influencer, you will be able to assess the impact of the campaign.
 You will see whether the message resonated online with the right crowd.
 Once you combine the share of voice with sentiment analysis, you will get the data you need to assess the results of your PR campaign.

 Secondly, the share of voice will provide a much needed benchmark.
 As long as you can’t put the results of the earned media campaign in a context, you won’t know whether the campaign yield satisfying results.